AlexSaura/What-Drives-the-Price-of-a-Car-/README.md

-# What-Drives-the-Price-of-a-Car?-
+# What Drives the Price of a Car?

 ## Used Car Price Prediction

-This project investigates the key factors that influence used car prices, using a dataset of over 370,000 vehicles.
-The goal is to support used car dealerships in making informed, data-driven pricing decisions by building a predictive model and uncovering meaningful patterns in the data.
+This project focuses on identifying the key factors that influence used car prices and building a machine learning model to support pricing decisions for used car dealerships.
+The dataset includes over 370,000 vehicle listings, and the analysis was structured using the CRISP-DM framework to ensure a methodical approach to solving the problem.

 ## Objective

-To identify the primary features that affect a used car's market price and build a machine learning model that can predict price with a high degree of accuracy.
+The goal was to determine which features most significantly impact used car prices and to develop a predictive model that can assist dealerships in setting competitive and data-driven prices.

 ## Methodology

-This project follows the CRISP-DM framework to guide each phase of analysis and modeling:
+The project followed the CRISP-DM process, which guided each stage of the workflow from business understanding to deployment.

 ### 1. Business Understanding

-We framed the problem from a dealership’s perspective: how can data be used to predict used car prices more accurately and consistently?
-The key objective was to support better pricing decisions that account for both vehicle condition and market behavior.
+The business goal was to help a used car dealership price its inventory more accurately based on historical data.
+The task was framed as a supervised regression problem, where the target variable was the car's listed price.

 ### 2. Data Understanding

-We explored a dataset containing listings for over 370,000 used vehicles.
-Through initial analysis, we discovered that variables like `price`, `odometer`, `year`, `condition`, and `manufacturer` had meaningful variation and appeared to be relevant for predicting outcomes.
-Outliers were identified in both the price and mileage distributions, and many columns contained missing or inconsistent data.
+Initial exploration of the dataset revealed that variables such as `price`, `odometer`, `year`, `condition`, and `manufacturer` appeared to be important in determining a vehicle’s value.
+There were also outliers and missing values in several columns that required further attention.
+A closer look showed that extreme price and mileage values could distort model performance if left untreated.

 ### 3. Data Preparation

-Several cleaning and transformation steps were applied to get the dataset ready for modeling:
+The dataset was cleaned and prepared with the following steps:

-- Removed irrelevant columns (e.g., `id`, `VIN`, `region`, `state`) that do not contribute to pricing.
+- Dropped irrelevant columns like `id`, `VIN`, `region`, and `state` that do not contribute to price prediction.
-- Dropped rows with missing `price` or `year` values (critical to prediction).
+- Removed rows missing critical fields like `price` or `year`.
-- Filled missing categorical values (e.g., `condition`, `fuel`, `paint_color`) with `"unknown"`.
+- Replaced missing categorical fields (e.g., `fuel`, `condition`, `paint_color`) with `"unknown"`.
-- Replaced missing `odometer` values with the **median**.
+- Filled missing `odometer` values using the median.
-- Removed price outliers (below $1,000 or above $100,000).
-- Filtered out vehicles with extreme mileage (over 300,000 miles).
+- Filtered out vehicles with prices below $1,000 or above $100,000.
+- Limited `odometer` values to a maximum of 300,000 miles.
-- Engineered a new `vehicle_age` feature from `2023 - year`.
+- Created a new `vehicle_age` feature calculated as `2023 - year`.
-- Encoded categorical variables using `OneHotEncoder`.
-- Used `ColumnTransformer` to process numeric and categorical columns for modeling.
+- Categorical features were encoded using `OneHotEncoder` within a `ColumnTransformer` to prepare the data for `scikit-learn` models.

 ### 4. Modeling

-We trained and evaluated two models:
-- `Linear Regression` (as a simple baseline)
-- `Random Forest Regressor` (non-linear model with tunable parameters)
+Two models were developed and compared:

+- **Linear Regression** was used as a baseline model for simplicity and interpretability.
+- **Random Forest Regressor** was implemented to capture non-linear interactions and feature importance.

-The dataset was split 80/20 into training and test sets.
-We used a pipeline to ensure all preprocessing steps were applied consistently during cross-validation and inference.
+The data was split into 80% training and 20% testing.
+Both models were wrapped in a pipeline with preprocessing steps to ensure consistent handling of features.

 ### 5. Evaluation

-The `Random Forest Regressor` clearly outperformed `Linear Regression`, achieving:
+The Random Forest model significantly outperformed the Linear Regression model:

+- **Random Forest**
-- **Root Mean Squared Error (RMSE):** ~5,769
+  - RMSE: ~5,769
-- **Mean Absolute Error (MAE):** ~3,588
+  - MAE: ~3,588
-- **R² Score:** ~0.84
+  - R²: ~0.84

-The `Linear Regression` model showed a much weaker R² of ~0.59, indicating that it failed to capture the non-linear and interaction effects present in the data.
+- **Linear Regression**
+  - RMSE: ~9,225
+  - MAE: ~6,469
+  - R²: ~0.59

-These results highlight that Random Forest’s ability to model complex relationships makes it well-suited for this type of pricing task.
-The model’s strong performance indicates that key predictors like `odometer`, `vehicle age`, `condition`, and `manufacturer` are effective for estimating price.
+These results showed that the Random Forest model could explain a much larger proportion of the variance in car prices and was better at capturing the non-linear relationships among features.
+The most influential predictors included `odometer`, `vehicle age`, `condition`, and `manufacturer`.

 ### 6. Deployment

-The final model can now be deployed to assist used car dealerships in evaluating inventory and setting prices more accurately.
-Insights from the analysis—such as the importance of mileage and vehicle condition—can be used by dealers even without full model deployment.
-The model could be integrated into an internal tool, pricing dashboard, or inventory management system for real-time price recommendations.
+The final model is suitable for deployment in a dealership setting to provide pricing recommendations based on incoming vehicle data.
+It can be integrated into an inventory management system or used to flag inconsistencies in manual pricing decisions.
+The insights uncovered during the modeling phase also highlight which vehicle attributes should receive the most attention during appraisal and resale.

 ## Technologies Used

 - Python 3.x
 - Jupyter Notebook
-- Pandas, NumPy, scikit-learn, Seaborn, Matplotlib
+- Pandas, NumPy, Matplotlib, Seaborn
-- Machine learning models: `LinearRegression`, `RandomForestRegressor`
-- Preprocessing tools: `Pipeline`, `OneHotEncoder`, `ColumnTransformer`
+- scikit-learn (for modeling and preprocessing)
+- RandomForestRegressor, LinearRegression, Pipeline, OneHotEncoder, ColumnTransformer

+## Key Insights

+- Higher mileage and older vehicles tend to sell for significantly less.
+- Vehicle `condition` and `manufacturer` are also strong indicators of price.
+- Tree-based models like Random Forest are well suited for this task, given the mix of categorical and numerical features.
+- Preprocessing steps such as handling missing values and encoding categories had a major impact on final model performance.

+## Future Work

+- Add more detailed geographic or regional information.
+- Experiment with advanced models like XGBoost or LightGBM.
+- Build a web-based interface or dashboard for pricing recommendations.